 While on the “theme editor” toolbar, you can click on the “Section” that you want to delete and click on the “Delete Section” below the toolbar.

-It’s my belief you learn something about Shopify Theme Settings?
-Share this post to help someone who was wondering how to configure Shopify Theme Settings.
+It’s my belief you learn something about Shopify Theme Settings.
+Share this post to help someone wondering how to configure Shopify Theme Settings.